• Blog

 A dental bridge can:

-• You will be able to eat and talk normally again.
+• Allow you to eat and talk normally again

 How long do dental bridges usually last?

-Dental bridges have a five- to seven-year lifespan.
-The bridge can last up to ten years with proper oral hygiene and professional cleanings.
+Dental bridges have a 5-7 year lifespan.
+The bridge can last up to 10 years with proper oral hygiene and professional cleanings.

 How to care for a dental bridge